+(A) Applicability.

-- (A) Applicability. - (1) Buffer strip plantings, street trees, and parking lot trees and shrubs are required for developments within the town limits. - (2) The following developments shall bring the entire site into full compliance with this section: - (a) New nonresidential development, including special uses; and - (b) Renovations with a total cost exceeding 50% of the assessed value of the building, excluding single-family dwellings, according to the county tax records. - (3) New parking spaces or lots are not required to comply with the provisions of this section. - (B) Landscape and grading plan required.
+- (1) Buffer strip plantings, street trees, and parking lot trees and shrubs are required for developments within the town limits. - (2) (a) The following developments are required to be in full compliance with this section. - (b) New residential development, including additions, exceeding more than 500 square feet of roof coverage, and all nonresidential development, including special uses; and - (3) New parking spaces or lots shall comply with the provisions of §153.064. - (B) Landscape and grading plan required.
 Applicants are advised to meet with town staff in order to review all ordinance requirements and procedures and receive a copy of the plan checklists.
-As required in § 153.034, a landscape and grading plan shall be reviewed and approved by the Board of Adjustment prior to any grading.
+As required in § 153.034, a landscape and grading plan meeting town requirements shall be reviewed and approved prior to any grading. - (C) Tree replacement requirements.
+The following tree replacement requirements are in place for all developments as defined in division (A)(2).